 30. PROCEDURE IV.
-(Practice Court) Four hours a week of class work.
+(Practice Court) Four hours a week of classwork.
 Two hours credit.
-Open to students who have credit for Procedure III, the first half of Procedure III, and Evidence.
+Open to students who have credit for Procedure II, the first half of Procedure III, and Evidence.
 A laboratory course designed to illustrate and apply the principles of evidence, pleading, and practice, beginning with the service of process and terminating with judgment.
-Professor WILSON.
+Professor --.
+(Omitted in 1951-52.)

 31. BUSINESS ASSOCIATIONS.
-Two hours in the fall term, three hours in the spring term.
+Five hours.
 Stevens and Larson, Cases on Corporations.
 Professor LARSON.

-The nature, organization, management, control, and current problems of corporations with a brief treatment of partnerships and other unincorporated associations, and with emphasis in the second term on financial problems of corporations.
+The nature, organization, management, control, and current problems of corporations with a brief treatment of partnerships and other unincorporated associations, and with emphasis on financial problems of corporations.

 33. QUASI-CONTRACTS.
 Two hours.
-Woodruff, Cases on Quasi-Contracts (third edition).
+(Casebook to be announced.)
 Professor SCHLESINGER.